Shimonimehrotra/Fall-Detector-for-the-Elderly/README.md

 # Fall-Detector-for-the-Elderly

+Commonly, fall detection systems use a gyroscope and an accelerometer.
+A gyroscope is used to determine an orientation and an accelerometer provides the information about the angular parameter as three-axis data.
+But we also need to decide a threshold so that the system can differentiate between a fall and normal activity.
+For this purpose of Fall Detection, a 3D-axis accelerometer and Gyroscope (MPU6050) is used with Arduino Uno device wearable is used, which is responsible for collecting data from movements of elderly people in real-time.

 ## Algorithm

 We use the threshold-based detection system and check whether a parameter is above a certain threshold value within a time interval.
 In a fall situation, there is a large change in acceleration within a split second and then after the fall, the person lies still for some time, showing no change in orientation.
 Knowing these details allows us to create the algorithm.